-Fly Fishing For Steelhead on the Famous Deschutes River
+Fly Fishing For Steelhead and Rainbows on the Famous Deschutes River

-Whether you’re looking for a one day guided Deschutes River trip, private lake fishing, or a multi-day camping and float trip, Deschutes Angler offers a variety of world-class fishing and guiding options.
-This is an operation with a passionate guide staff, an amazing level of technical competence, and a willingness to teach and instruct on everything from the intricacies of river fishing to the dynamics of technical Spey casting.
-Whether you’re looking to fish for chrome-bright, hard-fighting steelhead with floating lines and light Spey rods, or to pursue wild redside trout with a dry fly, Deschutes Angler can guide you on the area’s waters, instruct you on applicable techniques, and set you up for success.
-For a change of pace from the river, Deschutes Angler also books over thirty private lakes, ideal for big-fish enthusiasts who enjoy sight casting dries to huge cruising rainbows.
+Deschutes Angler is an operation with a passionate guide staff, an amazing level of technical competence, and a willingness to teach and instruct on everything from the intricacies of river fishing to the dynamics of technical spey casting.
+Whether you’re looking to fish for chrome-bright, hard-fighting steelhead with floating lines and light spey rods, or to pursue wild redside rainbow trout with a dry fly, Deschutes Angler can guide you on the area’s waters, instruct you on applicable techniques, and set you up for success.
+For a change of pace from the river, Deschutes Angler also books over thirty private lakes, ideal for big fish enthusiasts who enjoy sight casting dries to huge cruising rainbows.

 Imperial River Company